cmugpi/learn-git/src/pres.md

 ## The `.git` directory

-We can see that `git init` created a special directory inside our project directory called `.git`.
+We can see there is now a special directory, called `.git`, inside our project directory.

 You should NEVER do the following: